 Women who are contemplating how to get pregnant all know about the importance of folic acid to prevent neural tube defects like spina bifida.
 Folic acid is the synthetic form of folate, which is what naturally occurs in foods.
 For a folate-rich juice, juice three large oranges and add raw spinach, some papaya, and blend in a banana.
 Avocado, which is also rich in folate, can be blended into a smoothie as well.

 Vitamin C helps your body absorb iron, which is important when you are expecting a baby.
 It is also needed for collagen production and some animal studies suggest that vitamin C deficiencies during pregnancy pregnancy could harm brain development.
 Besides, who doesn’t love citrus fruits?
 A classic mix is orange, grapefruit and kiwi fruit.
 You can also add strawberries, which are rich in vitamin C as well, to make the juice sweeter.

 Make it Run Smoothly!

 Are you suffering from pregnancy constipation?
 You are certainly not alone!
 Along with fibre-rich foods and plenty of water to keep you hydrated, a juice made of apples, pears and raspberries helps expectant moms prevent and cure constipation.
+(Don’t forget prune juice, it’s also great for constipation.)
 This juice is not only good for a smoothly-running digestive system, it also tastes absolutely wonderful.